Tölzer Knabenchor: History

-Since then, the choir has travelled all over the world, including to Japan, the People's Republic of China, Israel, Poland and the USA.
+Since then the choir has travelled all over the world, including to Japan, the People's Republic of China, Israel, Poland and the US.
 It has sung at numerous festivals, including the Bayreuth Festival, Berlin Festival, Bregenz Festival, Handel Festival Halle (Saale), Heinrich Schütz Festival Kassel, Ludwigsburg Palace Festival, Munich Opera Festival, Salzburg Festival, Schleswig-Holstein Music Festival, Schwetzingen Festival and Vienna Festival.

 The choir sang at the opening ceremony of the 1972 Summer Olympics in the Olympic Stadium in Munich under the direction of Carl Orff during the traditional greeting of the youth, performed by 3,500 Munich schoolchildren, which made an impression all over the world.

 The choir also took part in the official opening ceremony for the 2006 Football World Cup in Germany on 9 June 2006 in the Allianz Arena in Munich under the direction of Christian Stückl.
 It also sang on the tarmac at Munich Airport to bid farewell to Pope Benedict XVI during his visit to Germany in September 2006, who personally thanked all the boys and the artistic director.

-Since 2014, the choir has organised a boys' choir festival in Bad Tölz, at which internationally renowned choirs such as the Vienna Boys' Choir, the Augsburg Cathedral Boys' Choir, the Trinity Boys' Choir, the Zurich Boys' Choir, the Regensburg Cathedral Boys' Choir, the Windsbach Boys' Choir and the Wilten Boys' Choir have performed.
+Since 2014 the choir has organised a boys' choir festival in Bad Tölz, at which internationally renowned choirs such as the Vienna Boys' Choir, the Augsburg Cathedral Boys' Choir, the Trinity Boys' Choir, the Zurich Boys' Choir, the Regensburg Cathedral Boys' Choir, the Windsbach Boys' Choir and the Wilten Boys' Choir have performed.

-In 2024, the choir, together with the Augsburg Cathedral Boys' Choir, the Regensburg Cathedral Boys' Choir and the Windsbach Boys' Choir, was added to Unesco's Bavarian state list of ‘Intangible Cultural Heritage’.
+In 2024 the choir, together with the Augsburg Cathedral Boys' Choir, the Regensburg Cathedral Boys' Choir and the Windsbach Boys' Choir, was added to Unesco's Bavarian state list of ‘Intangible Cultural Heritage’.
 In 2025, the choir distanced itself from American guest conductor Julian Wachner following his arrest for child pornography and cocaine possession.
 The choir urged parents and choirboys to have no contact with Wachner.